SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/development/gems/datasources/upload-files.md

 ---
-title: Upload SQL files
+title: Upload files
-id: upload-sql-files
+id: upload-files
-description: Upload SQL files to the Visual canvas
+description: Upload files to the Visual canvas
-sidebar_position: 13
+sidebar_position: 7
 tags:
   - how-to
   - upload
   - sql
 ---

-You can add a source table to your SQL Environment by uploading a SQL file directly onto the Visual canvas.
-As a business user, this gives you more control over your SQL files and how you choose to incorporate them into your Model transformation.
+You can add a source table to your SQL Environment by uploading a file directly onto the Visual canvas.
+As a business user, this gives you more control over your files and how you choose to incorporate them into your Model transformation.

-Depending on your SQL warehouse, the SQL file can be one of the following file types:
+Depending on your SQL warehouse, the file can be one of the following file types:

 - CSV
 - Excel